Createdd/Writing/2022/articles/setupNewMac.md

 The reason for that is to re-arrange window size with key shortcuts.
 It doesn't matter which desktop setup I am on.
 Multiple monitors, docking station, etc. I always need shortcuts for arranging windows.
 Either to the side, centering or maximizing them in the current virtual desktop.

 After installing it, simply add its accessibility within the security & privacy setting.
-And then you can use it. :white_check_mark:
+And then you can use it.

 ## iTerm and zsh - terminal and shell